 Yoast is one of the most popular SEO plugins on the market, and for good reason.
 It’s simple, it’s user-friendly, and it does exactly what it’s supposed to do.

 There’s no need to overthink this one.
-The world’s most popular SEO plugin should probably be the one you use.
+If you’re looking to create landing pages that convert and content that sings, the world’s most popular SEO plugin should probably be the one you use.
 You will see a lot of other so-called Yoast SEO plugin alternatives on the market today.
 But we don’t see any need for an alternative.
+In 2024, Yoast is still king.

 Site Maker #3: NitroPack – The Speed Optimizer

-We’re talking a lot about speed in this blog for one reason: Site speed is gosh dang important.
+We’re talking a lot about speed in this blog.
+At the risk of sounding like a broken record, we have to reiterate that site speed optimization is gosh dang important (apologies for the language).
 It should be at the heart of any successful SEO strategy these days.

-As soon as Google announced the Core Web Vitals and told us we had a year to prepare, we didn’t hesitate.
-We rolled up our sleeves the next day and started to look for new ways to make our client sites as fast as possible.
+After Google’s Core Web Vitals rollout, there was no looking back.
+We rolled up our sleeves and started to look for new ways to make our client sites as fast as possible.
+Years on, that’s still a vital mission around these parts.

 At first, we relied heavily on a 3-pronged attack of: